contao/contao-manager/docs/development.md

 servers are required.

-## PHP API Client
+## PHP Backend API

-The PHP API client handles RESTful requests to composer.
-It is based on [tenside/core] and [tenside/core-bundle] API.
-To start the API, we need two things:

-1. Composer needs to know where the test installation should be located.
-This is done by defining an environment variable named `COMPOSER`.
-2. The PHP server needs to be started on localhost:8080.

-The most simple way to achieve this to run the build-in PHP server provided by the Symfony console.
-Simply run the following command:
+The backend is a RESTful API written in PHP using the Symfony framework.
+PHP offers an internal web server for development purposes, which we can use to run the backend API.

 ```
-$ export COMPOSER=/path/to/your/test/composer.json && php api/console server:run
+$ php -S 127.0.0.1:8000 --docroot=web/
 ```

-The path to the composer.json should point to the root directory of the Contao installation to manage.
+By default, the API places all Contao files in a `test-dir` folder inside your GIT project root.
+You can override the location of Contao by setting the `COMPOSER` environment variable according to the [Composer documentation].

+*Be aware that the server must run on port 8000 for the dev frontend to work correctly.*

 ## Javascript Frontend UI

-The frontend is build using Vue.js.
-To start the NPM server run the following command.
+The frontend is a SPA (Single Page Application) build using Vue.js.
+To start the frontend server run the following command:

 ```
 $ npm run dev